charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 - [http://bit.ly/noderoutes](http://bit.ly/noderoutes)
 - [http://bit.ly/JavaScriptNode](http://bit.ly/JavaScriptNode)

-## Get Started

-Create a branch called **week02**.
-Create a directory called **week02-rest-basics** in your **week03** branch.

 ## Motivation

 Your assignment is to understand how and why a request from a client is processed and routed by your server.
-This is one of the key subjects important subjects that we must understand. _Eventually, we must perform a complete meld with HTTP requests and how they are routed on a server._
+This is one of the key subjects that we must understand. _Eventually, we must perform a complete meld with HTTP requests and how they are routed on a server._

-**NOTE**: _To not understand HTTP requests and routing should be alien to you.
-"What do you mean you don't understand how to route an HTTP request?
-How can that be?"
-You should even feel a noticeable cooling of your affection for members of your immediate family if they don't understand HTTP requests and routing.
-"I know you're my child, and I know you are only 4 years old, but you have to understand that I just don't feel the same way about you since I realized you don't understand HTTP requests."_
+## Get Started

+Merge your current work from weeks 1 and 2 into **master**.
+Fix any conflicts that might arise.

+Create a branch called **week03** based on your work in **master**.

 ## Create the Project Directory

 We are going to have two projects in this assignment, so lets set up a directory for them.

-Navigate to the root of your repository and enter the following commands:
+Create a directory called **week03-rest-basics** in your **week03** branch by navigating to the root of your repository and entering the following commands:

 ```
 mkdir week03-rest-basics